 Mary lost all three thrones.

 And her attempt to win the English crown led to her execution.
-This popular historical figure was beheaded.
+This popular historical figure was beheaded when she was only 44 years old.

 3. George Washington’s life mask